willhunt914/CAD/README.md

 This includes multiple parts including the Cylinder, top and bottom cap, plunger, plunger top, and bolts.

 [Multi Part Studio onshape]([https://cvilleschools.onshape.com/documents/e915585f329254e84de8526b/w/39621b48525bb42968f7557e/e/d2204722f46c47d3f66a3c71](https://cvilleschools.onshape.com/documents/e915585f329254e84de8526b/w/39621b48525bb42968f7557e/e/d2204722f46c47d3f66a3c71?renderMode=0&uiState=63581a5812e82f08ee23d2c6))

 ### Reflection
-I learned that on the drawing if the dimensions are in parentheses then you should not have to manually put it in.
+On the drawing if the dimensions are in parentheses then you should not have to manually put it in.
 I learned that for the second question that we had to extrude the poles up to face instead of extruding them blindly.
+I learned that you dont always need to make a new part you can just mirror it and then add changes later.